DDTBOX/tutorials/DDTBox Documentation.md

 ###Cross-condition decoding

 Cross-condition decoding allows you to train the classifier on one set of data and then test the classifier on a separate set of data.
-This approach can be useful to determine whether the observed multivariate pattern differences are stable across different testing conditions.
+This approach can be useful to determine whether any observed multivariate pattern differences are stable across different testing conditions.
-For example, cross-condition decoding can be used to test whether differences in multivariate patterns evoked by faces and chairs are stable across different task demands.
+For example, cross-condition decoding can be used to test whether differences in multivariate patterns evoked by different object categories (such as faces and chairs) are stable across different experimental tasks.

 ###Permutation decoding with randomly-shuffled condition labels